- 1. Name of the medicinal product

 BleedingIn the phase 3 pivotal studies bleeding events (including intracranial and gastrointestinal, bruising and other bleeding events) were reported in 32.6% of patients exposed to Jakavi and 23.2% of patients exposed to the reference treatments (placebo or best available therapy).
 The frequency of grade 3-4 events was similar for patients treated with Jakavi or reference treatments (4.7% versus 3.1%).
 Most of the patients with bleeding events during the treatment reported bruising (65.3%).
 Bruising events were more frequently reported in patients taking Jakavi compared with the reference treatments (21.3% versus 11.6%).
 Intracranial bleeding was reported in 1% of patients exposed to Jakavi and 0.9% exposed to reference treatments.
 Gastrointestinal bleeding was reported in 5.0% of patients exposed to Jakavi compared to 3.1% exposed to reference treatments.
 Other bleeding events (including events such as epistaxis, post-procedural haemorrhage and haematuria) were reported in 13.3% of patients treated with Jakavi and 10.3% treated with reference treatments.

 InfectionsIn the phase 3 pivotal studies grade 3 or 4 urinary tract infection was reported in 1.0% of patients, herpes zoster in 4.3% and tuberculosis in 1.0%.
+In phase 3 clinical studies sepsis was reported in 3.0% of patients.
+An extended follow-up of patients treated with ruxolitinib showed no trends towards an increase in the rate of sepsis over time.

 Increased systolic blood pressureIn the phase 3 pivotal clinical studies an increase in systolic blood pressure of 20 mmHg or more from baseline was recorded in 31.5% of patients on at least one visit compared with 19.5% of the control-treated patients.
 In COMFORT-I the mean increase from baseline in systolic BP was 0-2 mmHg on Jakavi versus a decrease of 2-5 mmHg in the placebo arm.
 In COMFORT-II mean values showed little difference between the ruxolitinib-treated and the control-treated patients.